What is the PE and Sports Premium?

 - Teachers develop their expertise in games through the purchase of new equipment

-- Children leave school being able to swim the required 25m, following a carefully planned programme of swimming lessons in Year 3 & 6
+- Children leave school being able to swim the required 25m, following a carefully planned programme of swimming lessons, currently delivered in Year 5.

 - Children in Years 1-6 have the opportunity to participate in a wide range of sporting clubs